 The Google Keep Apple Watch app, which came out in 2019, was never the most exciting thing on your wrist.
 It didn’t have any problems, deep integrations, or the newest watchOS features.
 The app icon itself hadn’t been updated in years, in fact.
+But for people who needed quick access to notes on different platforms, like shopping lists or reminders, its simplicity was a good thing, not a bad thing.

 Even though it had a simple design, the app’s ability to work with Google Keep on Android, iOS, and Windows devices made it a must-have for people who use more than one digital ecosystem.
+You couldn’t change notes on your watch, but being able to see your lists without taking out your phone was a small but useful feature.

-Why did Google take down the Google Keep Apple Watch app?
+What happened to the Google Keep Apple Watch app?

 Google Keep

 But the timing is interesting.
 Apple’s announcement that the native Notes app is finally coming to Apple Watch in watchOS 26 coincides with the removal of the Google Keep Apple Watch app.
+Users will be able to write and read notes right on their wrist with this new Notes app.
+Apple Watch owners have been asking for this for years.

-Apple is getting better, so Google may have decided that keeping its own app wasn’t worth the time and money anymore, especially since the watchOS version never matched the experience on Wear OS, where Google is still putting money into it.
+Apple is getting better, so Google may have decided that keeping its app wasn’t worth the time and money anymore, especially since the watchOS version never matched the experience on Wear OS, where Google is still putting money into it.

 Google and other big tech companies have stopped supporting Apple Watch apps before.
 Apps like Google Maps, Amazon, and eBay have also quietly left the platform in the last few years, usually because they weren’t being used much or because their strategic focus changed.

-The loss is more than just a bother for a lot of people.
+It looks like Google’s top priority is to make sure that its wearable experiences are best on its ecosystem.
+The loss is more than just a bother for many people.
 The Google Keep app for the Apple Watch let people stay organized no matter what device they were using.

+Taking it away is especially hard on people who used it to quickly shop or cross things off their to-do lists.
 Longtime users are clearly frustrated because they now have a gap in their workflow.
 One user said, “I’m not going to pay Evernote just to use it on more than one device, and OneNote doesn’t have a watch app either.”

 Apple Watch